codeidog/eks-upgrade/README.md

   <pre>
 <b>602401143452</b>.dkr.ecr.<b>eu-west-2</b>.amazonaws.com/eks/kube-proxy:v<b>1.16.13</b>-eksbuild.1
 </pre>
   b.
-Update the kube proxy image by replacing `602401143452` and `eu-west-2` with the result from your out put and `1.16.13` with the supported version by your cluster
+Update the kube proxy image by replacing `602401143452` and `eu-west-2` with the result from your output and `1.16.13` with the supported version by your cluster

 If you're deploying a version that is earlier than `1.19.6`, then replace `eksbuild.2` with `eksbuild.1`.